 The vision of HerbDay is realized each year when thousands of Americans gain access to this message.

 Like any healthy plant, HerbDay will continue to grow and spread.
-Officially, HerbDay 2013 is Saturday, May 4, but we encourage every person who loves herbs to celebrate HerbDay any day of the year.
+Officially, HerbDay is the first Saturday in May, but we encourage every person who loves herbs to celebrate HerbDay any day of the year.
 Start planning now, and be sure to list your event.